Do I Need a Magnesium Supplement?

 Magnesium and stress are intimately linked, with both stress and low magnesium status potentiating each other’s negative effects.
 Magnesium is considered a ‘calming’ mineral, so it can support those who experience stressful days and have difficulty sleeping.
 Transitioning into menopause can often result in sleep onset and sleep maintenance problems.
 So, adequate magnesium encourages muscle relaxation aiding sleep.
 Magnesium also supports our circadian rhythm (our body’s natural internal clock) thereby regulating our sleep/wake cycle.

-Magnesium plays important roles in the functioning of the brain and the regulation of our moods.
+Magnesium plays important an role in the functioning of the brain and the regulation of our moods.
 As mood fluctuations, anxiety and depression can more commonly occur in perimenopause and menopause, sources of magnesium can be important to include each day.

 It is a mineral required by the muscles, so if you have any muscle twitches or cramps, then you are likely to be deficient in magnesium.
 Magnesium helps muscle contractions and nerve impulses, which is why it supports healthy heart health.
 Magnesium may be indicated in high blood pressure and high cholesterol.